derpyzza/river/SPEC.md

 let x = 45;
 x = "str"; // illegal

+// Variables are immutable by default
+// And also private to their scope

+// to declare a mutable variable add the mut keyword before a variable name: int mut x = 0;
+x = 10;

+let mut x = 0;

 // Currently the variable y simply has a none type;
 let y;